 Congratulations, Santiago!
 Can you tell us about your time as a student at Dalarna University?

 — Thank you!
 The main thing I liked about the programme was its connection to industry.
 It is very different from what I am used to.
-In my home country, Colombia, I believe the academic world and the industrial world are apart, but here they are very close.
+In my home country, Colombia, I believe the academic and industrial worlds are apart, but here they are very close.
 I found that very interesting because we get the chance to do good things in “reality”.
 Also, I found the teachers to be very good and professional.